Image

 We want Warrington to be a thriving, attractive, accessible, and well-connected place with popular, high-quality walking, cycling, and public transport networks, supporting our net zero future.
 This vision is detailed in our Local Transport Plan.

-Our Local Cycling and Walking Infrastructure Plan (LCWIP) outlines our plans to increase active travel and deliver the necessary infrastructure improvements to allow people to travel safely and sustainably.
+Our Local Cycling and Walking Infrastructure Plan (LCWIP) outlines our plans to increase active and sustainable travel and deliver the necessary infrastructure improvements to allow people to travel safely and sustainably.
 We have delivered a range of projects supporting these aims, and have a number of ongoing active travel schemes, including:

 • Local accessibility improvements for pedestrians and mobility impaired